Mammary Tumors in Dogs

 In the video below you can see some examples of mammary tumors in dogs that were published on our Facebook page.

-If you would like to know more about reproductive tumors, read “Tumors of the reproductive system in female dogs” on our blog.
+If you would like to know more about reproductive tumors, read our article “Tumors of the reproductive system in female dogs” on our blog.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.